-Coming back to the interbank network, in our model credit links are directional because they are created and deleted by the agent $j$ who looks for a loan and points to the agent $i$ that provides credit.
-The loan flows in the opposite direction.
-In general local interaction models, the agent interacts directly with a finite number of counter-parties in the population.
-The set of nodes with whom a single node is linked is referred to as its neighborhoods.
-In our model the number of out-going links is constrained to be a small number $\hat{d}$, thus borrowers can only get loans from $\hat{d}$ lenders.
-With this assumption of network sparsity the topology is always locally tree-like, avoiding loops that would preclude us from fully understanding the impact that the network architecture has on economic dynamics such as systemic risk, failures and liquidity diffusion.\\ At time $t=0$, each bank $j$ starts having $\hat{d}$ random outgoing links (i.e potential borrowing positions), and possibly with some incoming links from other agents (i.e potential lending position).
-At the beginning of each period links are rewired in the following way.
+Regarding our interbank network model, credit links are directional because they are created and deleted by the agent $j$, who looks for a loan and points to the agent $i$ that provides credit.
+The information on credit conditions (and then loan) flows the opposite.
+It is worth noting that credit terms are bilateral (between creditor and debtor) and, therefore, not available from other market members.\\ In general local interaction models, the agent interacts directly with a finite number of counter-parties in the population.
+The set of nodes with which a single node is linked is called its neighborhoods.
+In our model, the number of outgoing links is constrained to be a small number $\hat{d}$.
+Thus borrowers can only get loans from $\hat{d}$ lenders.
+With this assumption of network sparsity, the topology is always locally tree-like, avoiding loops that would preclude us from fully understanding the network architecture's impact on economic dynamics, such as systemic risk, failures, and liquidity diffusion.\\ At the time $t=0$, each bank $j$ starts having $\hat{d}$ random outgoing links (i.e., potential borrowing positions) and possibly with some incoming links from other agents (i.e., potential lending position).
+At the beginning of each period, links are rewired in the following way.
 For any outgoing link $i$, each borrower $j$ randomly selects a new bank $k$.
 Comparing the fitness of the new financial institution with the one of its previous lender $i$, the borrower $j$ cuts her old link with $i$ and creates a new one with $k$ according to the probability

 or keep its previous link with probability $1-P_t^j$.
-The proposed mechanism for reviewing credit agreements ensures that most attractive lenders get the highest number of borrowers (i.e. incoming links) and, consequently, earn the highest profits.
-Nevertheless, the degree of randomness included in the algorithm guarantees that some links with very high performing agents may be cut in favor of less attractive creditors.
+The proposed mechanism for reviewing credit agreements ensures that the most attractive lenders get the highest number of borrowers (i.e., incoming links) and earn the highest profits.
+Nevertheless, the degree of randomness in the algorithm guarantees that some links with very high-performing agents may be cut in favor of less attractive creditors.
 The amount of randomness is regulated by $\beta$ and has a double purpose: from a practical point of view, it prevents the system from being centralized around a single financial hub; from a theoretical perspective, it allows us to model incomplete information and bounded rationality.